CPS parents frustrated with remote learning 1 week into year, schools work to track down absent students

 It's only been a week, and Sarah Sachen said keeping her kids engaged has been tough.

-"I feel like I'm an overworked non-payed CPS employee at this point," Sachen said.
+"I feel like I'm an overworked non-paid CPS employee at this point," Sachen said.

 Sachen has four kids, two are diverse learners.